HuangLab-SYSU/brokerchain-academic/README.md

 ![Roles](images/img_15.png)

-Researchers: Researchers can use this project's open-source code to implement technological innovations at the bottom of the chain.
+- **Researchers** can use this project's open-source code to implement technological innovations at the bottom of the chain.
-- Miners can join the Testnet to earn mining rewards.
+- **Miners** can join the Testnet to earn mining rewards.
 Please visit the release page ( https://github.com/HuangLab-SYSU/brokerchain-academic/releases/ ) to download the miner client and join the network.
-- Developers can build dApps by deploying smart contracts to the embedded EVM.
+- **Developers** can build dApps by deploying smart contracts to the embedded EVM.
 Please review the README.md to learn how to deploy/invoke smart contracts.
-- Users: refers to general users who can initiate transfer transactions, invest in BrokerChain on-chain financial products, and participate in activities undertaken by on-chain applications using dApps.
+- **Users** can initiate token-transfer transactions, invest in BrokerChain on-chain financial products, and participate in activities undertaken by on-chain applications using dApps.
 For example, when users use BrokerChain Wallet, their purposes can be subdivided into submitting transfer transactions, receiving payments, staking tokens to DeFi protocols, becoming a broker role (i.e., market maker) to earn liquidity staking income, receiving "faucet" tokens, participating in airdrops, and so on.
 Please visit the BrokerChain Wallet Project (https://github.com/HuangLab-SYSU/brokerwallet-academic) to download the BrokerChain Wallet APP.

 ### BrokerChain Token-issuing Plan
-The total supply of BrokerChain tokens (a.k.a.
-BKC) is capped at 1.2 billion, distributed through a hybrid model combining pre-allocated reserves and a four-year halving emission schedule for public issuance.
+The total supply of BrokerChain tokens (named **BKC**) is capped at 1.2 billion, distributed through a hybrid model combining pre-allocated reserves and a four-year halving emission schedule for public issuance.

 About 25% of the supply is reserved for community-building initiatives and incentivizing early developers, ensuring sustainable ecosystem growth.
 The remaining tokens enter circulation via a decaying emission mechanism to promote long-term value alignment, reducing block rewards by half every four years.